Saturday Dharma Morning

 Buddhist meditation followed by an exploration of the Dharma through talks and discussion.

 The evening takes place in two halves.
-In the first half, we explore one of two Buddhist meditations.
-After a break, we will introduce another aspect of Buddhism with an opportunity for discussion.
+Usually in the first half, we explore one of two Buddhist meditations.
+After a short tea break, we will introduce another aspect of Buddhism with an opportunity for discussion.
 Due to COVID-19 restrictions we are limited to the number of people we can have in a single room, so depending on numbers on a given night we may split the class into two groups and run both halves twice.

 We teach two Buddhist meditation practices: Mindfulness of Breathing, for developing awareness, integration and clarity of mind; and Mettā Bhāvanā (“development of loving kindness”), which brings about a gentle but radical transformation of our emotional world.
 Each week we alternate between the two practices.

 We will help you to set up in good posture and give a fully led practice, so there is no need for any previous experience.

 Dharma is the name for the teachings of the Buddha.
 We introduce Dharma in a way that is accessible and practical to everyday life for young people in the modern world.
 Usually the format is a short presentation, followed by breaking into smaller groups for discussion.